 BHA will operate a project-based voucher program using up to the maximum percent of its budget authority for project-based assistance as determined by HUD.
-This assistance will be allocated over a multi-year period, up to a maximum of 15 years plus an option to extend up to an additional 15 years.
+This assistance will be allocated over a multi-year period, plus an option to extend (owners may request an extension) up to an additional 15 years and is subject to Board approval.